bryanjw01/makin_lab_nlb_2022/README.md

 For the other 3 datasets, we didn't tune the models and submitted the results using the same hyper-parameters as used for MC_RTT dataset.
 This is especially true for MC_Maze where the training was interrupted midway for the submission.
 Hence we refrain from reporting results or claims about our model performance on these datasets.

 # Training
-For the *RNN* and *Neural RoBERTa* base models, we performed hyper-parameters semi-manually (manually + grid search):
+For the *RNN* and *Neural RoBERTa* base models, we performed hyper-parameters semi-manually (Combination of optimizing manually + grid search):

 | Parameter       | Values                                                 |
 |-----------------|--------------------------------------------------------|